fentybit/fentybit/README.md

 </p>

 <p>
 Hello, World!
-I am Fenty, a software engineer, architect and problem-solving lover.
-I have fascination in building things since when I was little, from arts and crafts, high-school science projects, and assembling built-construction.
+I am Fenty, a software engineer, architect and problem solver.
+I have had a fascination for building things since I was young, from arts and crafts, high-school science projects, and assembling built-construction.
 I found a new passion in programming, which aligns with my true interest in analytical thinking.
 July 2020 marks the inception of my journey of becoming who I want to be, a software engineer.
 I enrolled myself to Flatiron School Software Engineering program.
 I believe the core principles of Architecture and my backgrounds in Mathematics will be a good catalyst to deep dive in the programming realm.
 I am excited to contribute my past skills and experiences into this exciting tech world!
 </p>

 > <p>“Collaboration is an important part of the process, and ego is never a part of it.”